-Afterward, you’ll need to display the content form the posts with the help of the listing.
-Learn how to create a listing from the next tutorial.
+Afterward, you’ll need to display the content from the posts with the help of the listing.
+Learn how to create a listing from this Listing template creation tutorial.

 4 Step — Map Listing widget overview

-After you’ve created posts and a listing you can add a Map Listing widget to the needed page and display there the content you’ve already created.
+After you’ve created posts and a listing you can add a Map Listing widget to the needed page and display the content you’ve already created there.

 Then, you need to choose the listing from the source.